-As you can see, a lion’s share of famous logos were created not by founders but designers that are not remembered today.
+As you can see, the lion’s share of famous logos was created not by founders but by designers that are not remembered today.
 This is sad.
-Of course, those people are taken care of by the brand but we should also pay attention to them.
+Of course, those people are taken care of by the brand, but we should also pay attention to them.

-It’s peculiar how people who were hired just to design something can create branding ideas that will be extremely successful in the future.
+It’s peculiar how people hired just to design something can create branding ideas that will be extremely successful in the future.
 I would like to step in their shoes to check how it feels.
-Must be fascinating and sad at the same time – you have created a great brand identity for a noname company that becomes a corporation later, but it is not yours.
+It must be fascinating and sad at the same time – you have created a great brand identity for a no-name company that becomes a corporation later, but it is not yours.

 Anyway, share your thoughts in the comments below!
 Maybe you know some authors of famous logos – it would be interesting to read!